tommhuth/animate/README.md

 # animate
-A simple, bare bones animation utility that does time-based animation of numbers or hex color values.
+A simple, bare bones animation utility for time-based animations of numbers and hex color values.

 ```js
   import animate from "@huth/animate"